serc-iiith/site/content/authors/Brahma/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: PhD student in SERC .
+bio: PhD student in SERC.
 Senior Lead Engineer in Collins Aerospace

 interests:
   - System Engineering